-- 141. The Trust maintains a transparent and robust dispute resolution process: - (a) For registration and whakapapa disputes, these will be first referred to those knowledgeable in the whakapapa of that Mōkai Pātea iwi, as appointed by the Trust, and with the assistance of the Trust's Taumata Tikanga.
-If resolution is not achieved, the dispute resolution process will be as set out in clause 19 of the Trust Deed; - (b) Complaints regarding accountability, appointment of Trustees or appointment of Negotiators will require the complaint to be tabled in writing to the Chair of the Trust, with appropriate supporting information, and the Trust will seek to resolve the dispute, or will within 30 working days appoint a Disputes Committee as per clause 19 of the Deed of Trust; and - (c) The Trust will determine whether it is appropriate for the issue(s) to go to a publicly notified hui of the claimant community, or the section of the claimant community most affected by the complaint, and in so doing, will consult in good faith with the complainant. - 142.
-It is intended that this dispute resolution process is the first step in addressing issues of concern, but the Trust acknowledges that a formal process is also necessary in circumstances where members of the claimant community want to remove the mandate of the Trust, or to withdraw a section of the claimant community from the mandate.
-Given that the removal of mandate, or withdrawal of hapū/iwi from the mandate, would have significant impacts on the claimant community as a whole, there are thresholds of support and a specific resolution process which are included in the process below.
-The process is not limited to registered members of the Trust, but is also available to members of the claimant community who have had their whakapapa to the claimant community verified by the Membership Committee.
+- 142. The Trust maintains a transparent and robust dispute resolution process: - (a) For registration and whakapapa disputes, these will be first referred to those knowledgeable in the whakapapa of that Mōkai Pātea iwi, as appointed by the Trust, and with the assistance of the Trust's Taumata Tikanga.
+If resolution is not achieved, the dispute resolution process will be as set out in clause 19 of the Trust Deed; - (b) Disputes regarding accountability, appointment of Trustees or appointment of Negotiators will require the dispute to be tabled in writing to the Chair of the Trust, with appropriate supporting information, and the Trust will seek to resolve the dispute, or will within 30 working days appoint a Disputes Committee as per clause 19 of the Deed of Trust; and - (c) The Trust will determine whether it is appropriate for the issue(s) to go to a publicly notified hui of the claimant community, or the section of the claimant community most affected by the dispute, and in so doing, will consult in good faith with the disputing party.
+A hui under this subparagraph should be convened with appropriate consideration for Covid restrictions to enable members of the relevant claimant community to participate effectively, and this can include (1) the distribution of written information by the Trust and the disputing party in advance; (2) allowing attendance by way of remote technology; (3) allowing those who physically attend to table proxy forms; (4) convening more than one hui where required due to social distancing or limitations on numbers attending. - It is intended that this dispute resolution process is the first step in addressing issues of concern, but the Trust acknowledges that a formal process is also necessary in circumstances where members of the claimant community want to remove the mandate of the Trust, or to withdraw a section of the claimant community from the mandate ("the objecting party").
+Given that the removal of mandate, or withdrawal of hapū/iwi from the mandate, would have significant impacts on the claimant community as a whole, there are thresholds of support and a specific resolution process which are included in the process below. - (a) This process is not limited to registered members of the Trust, but is also available to members of the claimant community who have had their